 As a result, Church power and political involvement in the region fluctuated with transitions in government.
-By Panama's 1903 independence from Colombia (see p.
-7 of History and Myth), the Catholic Church was fractionalized and underfunded.
+By Panama's 1903 independence from Colombia (see History and Myth), the Catholic Church was fractionalized and underfunded.
 Moreover, regional conflicts had destroyed many places of worship and significantly reduced the number of clergy.